 - A. A separate handwashing area for kitchen staff must be provided or installed.
 Kitchen staff should wash hands (including fingernails) up to the forearms thoroughly with warm water and soap as often as necessary. - B. Kitchen staff must wear face shields when handling food.
 Hands and exposed portions of arms must be washed before any food preparation or packaging.
-Food handlers must use proper PPE to avoid contamination. - C. Use of bare hands must be minimized by using utensils, gloves, or tongs especially when preparing or packing ready-to-eat foods. - D. Kitchen staff must ensure that clean and sanitized cloths, towels, linens, aprons, and mop heads are used at appropriate intervals during the work period. - E. Kitchen staff must be provided with PPE such as face masks, disposable gloves, hairnets, clean overalls, and slip reduction work shoes. - F. All dishes, silverwares, and glassware must be washed and disinfected, including items that have not been used, as they might have been in contact with the hands of the guest or staff. - G. Kitchen surfaces must be properly cleaned and sanitized after every use. - H. All food contact surfaces, equipment and utensils must be washed, sanitized and rinsed before each use to avoid contamination. - I. All food and equipment storage areas must be kept free of rodents and insects to prevent contamination. - J. Food must be protected from dirt, pests, unnecessary handling, droplet contamination, overhead leakage, or other environmental sources of contamination.
+Food handlers must use proper Food Safety Apparel to avoid contamination. - C. Use of bare hands must be minimized by using utensils, gloves, or tongs especially when preparing or packing ready-to-eat foods. - D. Kitchen staff must ensure that clean and sanitized cloths, towels, linens, aprons, and mop heads are used at appropriate intervals during the work period. - E. Kitchen staff must be provided with Food Safety Apparel such as hairnets or haircaps, face masks, face shields, gloves, apron, and shoe cover.

+- F. All dishes, silverwares, and glassware must be washed and disinfected, including items that have not been used, as they might have been in contact with the hands of the guest or staff. - G. Kitchen surfaces must be properly cleaned and sanitized after every use. - H. All food contact surfaces, equipment and utensils must be washed, sanitized and rinsed before each use to avoid contamination. - I. All food and equipment storage areas must be kept free of rodents and insects to prevent contamination. - J. Food must be protected from dirt, pests, unnecessary handling, droplet contamination, overhead leakage, or other environmental sources of contamination.

-SECTION 10.
+Section 10.
 Public Areas